Updated: September 9, 2021

 encouraged to describe how a master’s degree would benefit their

-overall academic and career plans in their personal statement.
+overall academic and career plans in their personal statements.

 10. WHAT ARE THE RESEARCH SPECIALTIES IN YOUR DEPARTMENT?